Lorca. The House of Bernarda Alba. Bernarda.

 Predictably, a breach of social norms is unacceptable to Bernarda whether within her family or beyond.
 For example, her reaction to La Librada’s daughter at the end of Act II leaves no room for doubt.
 The unmarried (and unnamed) daughter had killed her baby out of shame and, her transgression having been discovered, she was being dragged out of the village to be killed (Act II, 175).
 Adela feels sympathy, but Bernarda is in full agreement with the accepted punishment, and Act II ends with Bernarda shouting: “Kill her!
 Kill her!”
 (Act II, 176).

 Impropriety committed by her daughters is regularly met with anger: e. g. she throws the green and red fan Adela gives her to the ground as inappropriate since she is in mourning (Act I, 128), and roughly removes Angustias’s make-up for a similar reason (Act I, 144).
-She even resorts to physical violence, accusing Angustias of lying and striking her (Act I, 131).
+She even resorts to physical violence, accusing Angustias of lying and then striking her (Act I, 131).
 Later (Act II, 165), she hits Martirio for having stolen Angustias’s picture of Pepe el Romano, and at the end of the play she grabs a shotgun and shoots at Pepe (she misses and he escapes!).

 Her control over her daughters is rarely challenged.
 Martirio does react furiously when her mother strikes her and Angustias grabs her mother at the same time (Act II, 166), but this is an isolated moment.
 The most defiant challenge is that of Adela, her youngest daughter, when she seizes her mother’s cane (a symbol of Bernarda’s authority) and breaks it in two, saying at the same time “This is what I do with the cane of this domineering woman.
 Don’t take another step.
 No one but Pepe can tell me what to do.”
 (Act III, 197).
 Shortly after, Adela hangs herself, believing that her lover, Pepe el Romano (i. e.
 Angustias’s betrothed!), has been shot dead by her mother.
 Her suicide is perhaps her greatest act of rebellion, her most profound expression of independence.

 Of course, Adela’s suicide is scandalous.
 Not only does it suggest something shameful, it also goes against the Catholic Church’s dictum that suicide is a mortal sin.
-It is ironic that Bernarda is now desperate to contain any suggestion that Adela has dishonoured the Alba household (which indeed is what Angustias has just accused her of, Act III, 197).
+It is ironic that Bernarda is now desperate to contain any possible rumour that Adela has dishonoured the Alba household (which indeed is what Angustias has just accused her of, Act III, 197).
 Bernarda’s insistence –for public consumption! — that Adela “died a virgin” (Act III, 199) is much more important than grieving for her dead daughter: “I want no tears … Do you hear me.
 Silence, I said.
 Silence!”

 Bernarda’s pride and aggressive personality ensure a profound dislike from all who know her.
 No one has a kind word to say about her, not even La Poncia who has served her for 30 years (Act I, 120).
 She is, according to La Poncia “Bossy!
 Domineering! … A tyrant to all around her” (Act I, 119).
 Her dead husband’s family “hate her” (Act I, 120).
 Two of the mourners at the wake, following the funeral service, mutter to each other: “She’s bad … worse than bad… She’s got a tongue like a knife” (Act I, 125).